Orolol/ai-server/ml_api_app/README.md

 ## Overview

 This project is a Python-based Machine Learning/AI API application.
-It supports both online models from OpenAI and local models from Hugging Face.
-The application is designed to be modular and extensible, with a focus on ease of use and flexibility.
+It supports multiple AI providers including OpenAI, Anthropic, and DeepSeek.
+The application features a long-term memory system, a silent agent for background processing, and a Streamlit-based user interface.
+It is designed to be modular, extensible, and easy to use.

 ## Folder Structure